 The CHANGKEY function is valid for virtual storage obtained by GETMAIN in page multiples from problem program subpools.
-The requesting program must hold the local lock.
-It should not hold the SALLOC because execution of the CHANGKEY macro instruction results in its release.
+The requesting program must hold the local lock, but should not hold the SALLOC because execution of the CHANGKEY macro instruction results in the release of SALLOC.